Value chain analysis

 Every function, every business, every activity is part of the value chain.
 The VCA can therefore be described as the supply chain plus analysis.

-When we conduct a VCA, we start the process by making a snapshot of the total company.
-The as-is situation.
+When we conduct a VCA, we start the process by making a snapshot of the total company, the as-is situation.
 Interviewing key people is important.
-You obviously start with reviewing all the existing documentation (financial statements, tax returns, policies, TP documentation, CbCR and so forth).
-But information in documentation is one thing; making a sanity check is another thing.
+You obviously start by reviewing all the existing documentation (financial statements, tax returns, policies, transfer pricing documentation, CbCR and so forth).
+But gathering information is one thing: applying common sense to that information is something else altogether.
 And that is key: matching theory with practice.
 During this review a lot of things come up that should be addressed (primarily risks).
 Companies should look at the VCA as a tool to assess how the company deals with transfer pricing.
 Is everything up-to-date?
-During this process many times it becomes obvious that the TP documentation is not what it should be.
-The reason for that is often that local consultants prepare this documentation not having the overall helicopter view.
-During this part of the process we immediately prepare the most pressing urgent risks.
-The nice-to-haves we park.
+During this process, it frequently becomes clear that the transfer pricing documentation is not what it should be.
+This is because local consultants often prepare documentation without looking at the whole picture.
+During this part of the process we immediately start to prepare for the most pressing, urgent risks.
+The nice-to-haves we park for later.

 In short, the VCA is a very valuable investment for a company to make.

-It is much more than a thick report with a lot of theoretical content.
-It should be dynamic living document that the company can use to address risks, explore opportunities and move to the next level.
+It is so much more than a thick report filled with theoretical content.
+It is, instead, a dynamic document that the company can use to address risks, explore opportunities and move to the next level.